 Along with the identity of the originators of any work referred to, the very fact of publication and the details of publication are, of course, important initial indicators of the credibility of cited research.
 Even high-school students are taught to fully and accurately represent the provenance of the material they reference.
-Restrepo knew that the relevant work was enitirely by students (see her earlier policy piece), but eschewed revealing that telling detail to those she sought to influence.
-More importantly, even though the Restrepo-cited Eskew and Klink article plainly stated that the actual research was unpublished, Restrepo disguised that unpublished research by dressing it in the garb of a peer-reviewed published article.
+Restrepo knew that the relevant work was entirely by students (see her earlier policy piece), but eschewed revealing that telling detail to those she sought to influence.
+More importantly, even though the Eskew and Klink article to which Restrepo pointed plainly stated that the actual research was unpublished, Restrepo disguised that unpublished research by dressing it in the garb of a peer-reviewed published article.

 Restrepo did not accurately convey the content of the article she cited; and that article had not accurately conveyed the content of the source it cited.